launchdarkly-labs/project-migrator-script/README.md

 ### Pointing to a different instance

 Pass in the `-u` argument with the domain of the other instance.
-It will default to `app.launchdarkly.com`.
+By default, these scripts apply to your projects on `app.launchdarkly.com`.